 Since this is a perfect world projection, we?re going to ignore the possibility that you could lose your job at some point over the next quarter century, interrupting your contributions for an indeterminate period of time.
-As well, we?ll assume that another extended zero return (at best) period, such as the decade we just closed out, was a complete aberration and therefore entirely unlikely to re-occur in our lifetimes.
+As well, we?ll assume that another extended zero return (or worse)?period, such as the 2000-2010 decade,?the 1930s and the 1970s, were complete aberrations and therefore entirely unlikely to re-occur in our lifetimes.

 From where we sit today, $1.2 million is a big chunk of change.
 Can you imagine not being able to retire on that much money???

-Based on the consumer price index, it would take $203.62 in 2012 to buy what $100 would have bought in 1987.
-Translation: a dollar today is worth only about 48 cents compared to the 1987 dollar, or slightly less than half.
+Based on the consumer price index, it would take $174.72 in 2017 to buy what $100 would have bought in 1992, 25 years earlier.
+Translation: a dollar today is worth only about 57 cents compared to the 1992 dollar, or slightly?more than half.

-Just basing inflation over the next 25 years on the past 25, it?s reasonable to conclude that our $1.2 million will be worth only about half in real terms what it is today, or about $600,000.
-50% of our portfolio is vaporized by a factor which is totally beyond our control!
+Just basing inflation over the next 25 years on the past 25, it?s reasonable to conclude that our $1.2 million will be worth only a little more than half in real terms what it is today, or about $683,813.
+That means that 43% of our future portfolio value is vaporized by a factor which is totally beyond our control!

-Once we reach 65 will we continue to invest in the stock market, gathering our 8% returns annually?
+Once we reach 65 will we continue to invest in the stock market, gathering our 7% returns annually?
 The answer to that will be different for each of us.
 But I?m willing to bet that by the time most of us hit that age, we?ll be more conservative if only because we?ll no longer have the time horizon to recover from large, sudden losses.

-Can you enjoy the prosperous, golden retirement of your dreams on $1,000 per month?
+Do you think that you can enjoy the prosperous, golden retirement of your dreams on $1,362 per month?

-It?s kind of humbling isn?t it? $1.2 million dollars ? a very impressive pile of money from where we sit today ? reduced to a benefit of just $1,000 per month?
+It?s kind of humbling isn?t it? $1.2 million dollars ? a very impressive pile of money from where we sit today ? reduced to a benefit of just $1,362 per month?
 It almost doesn?t seem worth it.
 That?s a lot of doing without during your working years to provide a relatively modest benefit at the end.

 Are you planning for, or even considering, this possibility?

-And now the Million Dollar Question: what career will you have in retirement?
+And that brings up the Million Dollar Question: what career will you have in retirement?